jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0013_ptsC_MpolC/readme.md

 ### Description

 This test case checks the topology rule when us use 2D point dataset and 2D multipolygon dataset.
 The points are inside of the multipolygons.
-The final result of this is correct too.
+The final result of this is correct.

 ### Requirements